top of page

 I don’t feel like you will understand me, as you can’t have had the same experiences.
 How will this work?

 We are indeed different people with different life experiences.
-It is also an existential truth that we can never be fully known by another person.
+It is also an existential truth that another person cannot fully know us.

 Having said that, the intention to know you combined with the art of dialogue will I hope, provide some helpful experience of being seen and understood.
-By dialogue, I mean communicating in a way that leads to a true understanding as possible of your experience, which is not tainted by assumptions and judgment.
+By dialogue, I mean communicating in a way that leads to as accurate an understanding as possible of your experience, which is not tainted by assumptions and judgment.
 This connection can bring change and healing.

-And if a client has a strong desire to share with other’s that have had the same life experience, I encourage this.
-Support groups (i.e. 12-Step Programs like the AA, etc) can run very well along side counselling.
+And if a client has a strong desire to share their experiences with others who have had the same life experiences, I encourage this.
+Support groups (i.e. 12-Step Programs like the AA, etc) can run very well alongside counselling.

 Can I continue our sessions if I’m abroad?